-If you meet someone online and then plan to meet them in person for the first time, it's a good idea to meet in a public place, and take a friend with you if you can.
+If you meet someone online and then plan to meet them in person for the first time, it's a good idea to meet in a public place, and to take another friend with you if you can.
 You should also let other people know where you're going.

 Helping out is part of being a friend.
 Friends can support each by listening and being open-minded.
-Have a look at Reach Out! for some tips for ways to help out your friends (new window).
+Reach Out! has some tips for ways to help out your friends (new window).

 If you want to talk a friend about a problem they're dealing with, or if the way they're behaving is worrying you, Beyond Blue's Check-in app (new window) helps you plan the kind of conversation you want to have, and gives you tips on how to go about it.

-If you're wondering what to do and who to talk to a friend's problem, there are heaps of websites that have good advice and support on many issues including:
+If you're wondering what to do and who to talk to about a friend's problem, there are heaps of websites with advice and support on many issues including:

 - Mental Health - Headspace (new window)

 - Relationship problems - Love, the Good, the Bad and the Ugly (new window)

 - Bullying - see the info on bullying below and our Bullying page